 Philosophy of the Programme

-The Department of Geology offers an undergraduate program for the B.Sc.
+The Department of Earth and Climate Sciences offers an undergraduate program for the B.Sc.
 Degree based on the course unit system.
 The revised B.Sc.
 Degree program in Geology is designed as an Applied Science Course that will produce graduates with the requisite knowledge and practical skills to work in mineral, water, energy and environment related fields.
 The program allows students to specialize in Geology by registering for Geology courses only in the third and fourth years of the B.Sc. program.
-Students wishing to specialize in Geology are advised to select apart from Geology courses, appropriate courses in Chemistry, Mathematics and Physics in their 1stand 2nd years of study.
+Students wishing to specialize in Geology are advised to select apart from Geology courses, appropriate courses in Chemistry, Mathematics and Physics in their 1st and 2nd years of study.

 The B.Sc.
 Geology course offers a unique range of educational opportunities spanning the diverse range of geological profession in the mineral, water, energy and environmental studies.
 The driving philosophy is geared towards the promotion of effective training, relevant research and academic excellence in geological and related fields.
 To enrich this program, the Department maintains close links with the needs of practice through scholarship, research, consultancy and the realization of the National and International development policy statements such as Vision 2030 and the Sustainable Development Goals (SDGs) respectively.
 Virtually all the courses under this program are recognized and accredited by the Geological Society of Kenya, which is the relevant professional body in the country.